Mortgage Calculator with Taxes and Insurance

 Mortgage Points, a form of pre-prepaid interest, increase yields above standard interest rates.
 Lenders make more money with point charges.
 Bank mortgage lenders tend to charge mortgage points.
-We suggest using mortgage brokers.
+I suggest using mortgage brokers.
 One-point equals 1 percent of loan amounts.
-Our mortgage calculator with PMI and taxes doesn't calculate points.
-We work with mortgage brokers.
+My mortgage calculator with PMI and taxes doesn't calculate points.
+I work with mortgage brokers.

 A credit tip for lender comparison shopping.
 Have credit pulls done within two weeks.
 Mortgage borrowers incur minor negative dings on credit pulls.
 Pulling credit scores within two-week periods saves negative credit impact.

 Pre-Approval vs Pre-Qualified.
 Mortgage television ads promote getting pre-qualified.
 Buyers need pre-approval.
 Pre-qualified isn’t pre-approval.
 Pre-approval means mortgage lenders previewed finances.
 Credit, FICO scores, debt-to-income ratio get determined.
 Lenders verify finances prior to funding mortgages.
 Pre-qualified is a mere first-look at ability to pay a mortgage.
 Talk with a lender, get pre-approved.

 At borrowers’ pre-approval state, lenders commit to lending.
 Mortgage underwriters carefully review and analyze for loan determinations.
 Mortgage Being pre-approved is no guarantee an actual loan issue.
 Homes must pass inspections and appraisal.
 Borrowers must protect finances until closing.

 - The difference between mortgage amount and house value is down payment.

 - PMI, home insurance and property taxes default to U.S. national averages.